Wrestler’s attorney suggests haircut due to ref’s tardiness

 BUENA, N.J.
-(AP) — A lawyer for a high school wrestler whose dreadlocks were cut off minutes before his match after a referee told him to lose the hairstyle or forfeit his bout is suggesting the impromptu hair cut was due in part to the referee’s tardiness.
+(AP) — A lawyer for a high school wrestler whose dreadlocks were cut off minutes before his match after a referee told him to lose the hairstyle or forfeit is suggesting the impromptu hair cut was due in part to the referee’s tardiness.

 Andrew Johnson, who is black, had a cover over his hair, but referee Alan Maloney , who is white, said that wouldn’t do.
 Johnson won Wednesday’s match but appeared visibly distraught.